Trees

 Satellite, television and other communications reception blocked by trees

-Note that we will not reimburse costs associated with relocating a TV aerial or satellite dish.
+We will not reimburse costs associated with relocating a TV aerial or satellite dish.

 Solar collectors and panels obstructed by trees